cpenaflor/Group11-IPT-A3101/README.md

    - Suggesting structural improvements and alternative implementations.
    - Providing example patterns, debugging guidance, and explanations of technical concepts.

-The project team reviewed, modified, and integrated all AI-assisted code to ensure correctness, security, and alignment with project requirements.
+The project team reviewed, modified, and integrated all AI-assisted code to ensure correctness and alignment with project requirements.
 All final design and implementation decisions were made by the team.